WeblateOrg/weblate/docs/admin/projects.rst

     * :ref:`addon-weblate.generate.generate`
     * :ref:`addon-script`

-There following variables are available in the component templates:
+The following variables are available in the component templates:

 ``{{ language_code }}``
     Language code